Sanctioned Tournament Application

 Criteria for Sanctioning

-• The tournament should avoid dates already established for other sanctioned tournaments in that Province/Territory or conflict with a Regional Championship within the region.
+• The tournament should avoid dates already established for other sanctioned tournaments in that Province/Territory or conflict with a Provincial/ Regional Championship within the region.

 • The TD shall include a letter of support from the respective provincial/territorial pickleball organization.
 Support may only be withheld where there is a date conflict or concern as outlined in the Right of Refusal clause.

 • The TD must declare the make and model of the ball that will be used.
-The ball must be listed on the list of Approved Balls
+The ball must be listed on the list of Approved Balls for all Pickleball Canada sanctioned tournaments.
+Nationals and Provincial Tournaments are required to use Franklin balls.

 • The TD must ensure the safety conditions outlined in the Tournament Director’s Guide are followed.